B-fields And dust in interstelLar fiLAments using Dust POLarization (BALLAD-POL): I. The massive filament G11.11-0.12 observed by SOFIA/HAWC+: Magnetic Field Morphology and Strengths

-Observational studies suggest that the upper limit of the grain size distribution is about $0.25\mum$ \citep{Mathis.1977} (so-called MRN distribution).
+Our observational data reveal that the polarization fraction is very high in the outer region of the filament, spanning between $20$-$30\%$ (see Figures \ref{fig:hist_p} and \ref{fig:pvsI}).
+This polarization level is much higher than the average level of the ISM of $P\sim 0.25\mum$ \citep{Mathis.1977} (so-called MRN distribution).
 However, grain growth is expected to occur in dense molecular clouds.
 Dust polarization is a useful tracer for grain growth.
-Previous observations of starlight polarization and numerical modeling using the RAT theory in \cite{Vaillancourt:2020ch} reveal grain growth in dense clouds.
+Previous observations of starlight polarization combined with numerical modeling using the RAT theory in \cite{Vaillancourt:2020ch} reveal grain growth in dense clouds.

-In this paper, based on the map of alignment size and the polarization fraction, we can constrain the upper limit or the maximum grain size, $a_{\rm max}$, of the grain size distribution.
-The outer region has a high polarization fraction, so that, $a_{\rm max}$ has to be much larger than $\aalign \sim 0.25\mum$ from the MRN distribution.
-In particular, the estimated slope of $\alpha\sim 10^{4}\cm^{-3}$ (see Figure \ref{fig:nH2Td}, left panel).
+In this paper, based on the map of alignment size (Figure \ref{fig:aalign}) and the polarization fraction (Figure \ref{fig:Bfieldregions}), we constrain the lower limit for the maximum grain size, $a_{\rm max}$, of the grain size distribution that is required to reproduce the polarization fraction slope.
+The outer region has a high polarization fraction (Figure \ref{fig:Bfieldregions}), therefore, $a_{\rm max}$ has to be much larger than $\aalign \sim 0.25\mum$ from the MRN distribution.
+In particular, the estimated slope of $\alpha\sim 10^{4}\cm^{-3}$ (Figure \ref{fig:nH2Td}, left panel).